Pinktail triggerfish: Description

-Distribution
+Distribution and habitat

-The pinktail triggerfish is found throughout the Indian and Pacific oceans.
-The greatest density of their populations occur around Indonesia and Oceania, but can be found as far west as the African east coast all the way to the western coast of Panama, and occur as far north as southern Japan.
-They live exclusively in shallow coral reefs, preferring reef slope edges near the surface.
-This is likely due to its planktivore diet, where currents from more open ocean can provide a constant renewal of plankton.
-Adults prefer areas with large corals, while juveniles prefer rockier parts of the reef, which provides better cover against predators for smaller, weaker fish.
+The pinktail triggerfish is found throughout the Indian and Pacific Oceans.
+The greatest population density occurs around Indonesia and Oceania, but this fish can be found as far west as East Africa, as far east as the western coast of Panama, and as far north as southern Japan.

+The pinktail triggerfish lives exclusively in shallow coral reefs, preferring reef slope edges near the surface.
+This is likely due to its planktivore diet, where currents from more open ocean can provide a constant supply of plankton.
+Adults prefer areas with large corals, while juveniles prefer rockier parts of the reef, as they provide better cover against predators.
-Range map of the Pinktail Triggerfish.
-The darker red areas indicate better habitat quality and a higher likelihood of supporting this fish.

 Ecology

-Pinktail triggerfish are planktivores, feeding on microalgae especially.
+The pinktail triggerfish is a planktivore, feeding on microalgae especially.
 This is somewhat unique among triggerfish, as a majority of species consume hard-shelled invertebrates like crabs and urchins with their crushing teeth.
-However, pinktail triggerfish are also egg predators (ovivores), and are known to follow spawning fish individually and in pairs to consume the eggs of other reef fish, including Aulostomus chinensis, Parupeneus bifasciatum, Chlorurus sordidus, Acanthurus nigroris, Bothus mancus and Ostracion meleagris.
-The preference for these fish species was determined to be due to the fact that they spawned in pairs, which correlated to larger egg sizes.
+The pinktail triggerfish is also ovivorous, and is known to follow spawning fish individually and in pairs to consume the eggs.
+Species whose eggs are prone to predation by the pinktail triggerfish come from a wide range of orders, and include Aulostomus chinensis, Parupeneus bifasciatum, Chlorurus sordidus, Acanthurus nigroris, Bothus mancus and Ostracion meleagris.
+The preference for these fish species was determined to be due to the fact that they spawn in pairs, which correlates with larger egg sizes.

-To avoid reef predators like sharks and eels, pinktail triggerfish can activate their trigger-like dorsal spines to lock them inside rocks until the threat has passed.
-In addition, their large spines, tough scales, and general thick compressiform body plan make them more difficult for predators to grab onto and swallow.
-They also have to deal with aquatic parasites like trematodes, a type of flatworm, which must complete part of their life-cycle inside of a fish host.
-In particular, the species Lepocreadium clavatum and Opisthogonoporis vitellosus were both described from specimens inhabiting pinktail triggerfish.
+To avoid reef predators like sharks and eels, the pinktail triggerfish activates their trigger-like dorsal spines to lock them inside crevices until the threat has passed.
+In addition, their large spines, tough scales, and body plan make them difficult for predators to grab onto and swallow.

+The pinktail triggerfish has to deal a range of parasites, some of which must complete part of their life-cycle inside of a fish host.
+In particular, the trematode species Lepocreadium clavatum and Opisthogonoporis vitellosus were described from specimens parasitizing a pinktail triggerfish.